hackclub/winter/smwwims.md

 ## Plan

 1. Preparing the plant pot:   Install the water tank, demarcate the electronic part
-2. Water supply:              Install pump, install water pipe
+2. Water supply:              Install pump, install water pipe.
+There are two water pumps: The main water pump supplies the plants with water.
+Below the ground is an aluminum sheet with holes.
+The water can run off there and flow into a catch basin.
+The water is pumped back from this catch basin to the water tank via the secondary pump.
+This protects the plants from waterlogging.
+The water pumps are controlled by the arduino via relays.
-3. Sensors:                   Wire the sensors
+3. Sensors:                   Wire the sensors; Because the "plant farm" is pretty large I need multiple moisture and light sensors in order to measure the soil moisture and the sun exposure acurately.
 4. Light:                     Install and wire the plant light
 5. Programming:               Make it all work through software